Skip to main content

 Note:

-There are two product states in CF: active and inactive.
+• There are two Product Request states in CF: active and inactive.

-Deactivated products will not be counted to the Job progress status.
-You can deactivate a product when the product does not have Done status.
-If the product is deactivate, its associated samples will be deactivated.
+Deactivated Product Requests will not be counted in the Job progress status.
+You can deactivate a Product Request when the Product Request does not have Done status.
+If the Product Request is deactivated, its associated samples will be deactivated.

 Samples are the physical objects, maybe clothing or accessories, anything that you are going to photograph.